-Peer-On-Peer Abuse
+Child-On-Child Abuse

-Peer-on-peer abuse can take various forms and include serious bullying, relationship abuse, domestic violence, child sexual exploitation, harmful sexual behaviour, and/or gender-based violence.
+Child-On-Child Abuse can take various forms and include serious bullying, relationship abuse, domestic violence (including where they see, hear, or experience its effects), child sexual exploitation, harmful sexual behaviour, and/or gender-based violence.
 This form of abuse occurs when there is any kind of physical, sexual, emotional or financial abuse or coercive control exercised between young people.
 It includes bullying, cyberbullying, sexual violence, harassment and sexting.
-It should be recognised that the behaviour in question is harmful to both the perpetrator (who is the young person) and the victim.
+It should be recognised that the behaviour in question is harmful to both the perpetrator [who is the young person] and the victim.
 Behaviour may be intimate or non-intimate.
 Abuse can happen to anyone at any age.
 Both boys and girls can be victims.

-Staff need to be aware of the definition of peer-on-peer abuse:
+Staff need to be aware of the definition of Child-On-Child Abuse:

 'Young people can abuse other young people.
-This is generally referred to as peer-on-peer abuse and can take many forms.
-This can include (but is not limited to) bullying (including cyberbullying, prejudice based and discriminatory bullying); sexual violence and sexual harassment; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; abuse in intimate personal relationships between peers; causing someone to engage in sexual activity without consent; consensual and non-consensual sharing of nudes and semi nudes images and or videos; upskirting and initiating/hazard type violence and rituals'.
-Peer-On-Peer Abuse Advice Leaflet [GSCP]
+This is generally referred to as Child-On-Child Abuse and can take many forms.
+This can include [but is not limited to] bullying [including cyberbullying, prejudice based and discriminatory bullying]; sexual violence and sexual harassment; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; abuse in intimate personal relationships between peers; causing someone to engage in sexual activity without consent; consensual and non-consensual sharing of nudes and semi nudes images and or videos; upskirting and initiating/hazard type violence and rituals'.